yashksaini-coder/notes/MongoDB/Mongo Application.md

 **To run the application:**

 1. Create a `.env` file in the root directory and add `JWT_SECRET=your_strong_secret_here` (replace `your_strong_secret_here` with a long, randomly generated string).
+> I used base
-2. Install dependencies: `npm install express mongoose jsonwebtoken bcrypt dotenv`
+2. Install dependencies: `npm install express mongoose jsonwebtoken
 3. Run the application: `node index.js`